-The Tribunal considers that the evidence available to the IAO at that stage justified looking into whether, apart from mentioning his family relationship in his annual family status reports, the complainant had also disclosed it to the persons whom he had contacted in order to obtain a contract for his spouse, and whether he might not be in a situation of conflict of interest because he was the official responsible for paying the sums due to his spouse.
+The Tribunal considers that the evidence available to the IAO at that stage justified looking into whether, apart from mentioning his family relationship in his annual family status reports, the complainant had also disclosed it to the persons whom he had contacted in order to obtain a contract for his spouse, and whether there was not a conflict of interest, given that many contracts addressed to his wife had been sent to his professional address, that he himself had signed a number of them and that he had signed his spouse's annual certificates of earnings on behalf of the Chief of the Central Payroll Unit of the Payment Authorisation Section.
+Indeed, the IAO report found that these allegations were substantiated in part.